misaakidis/cmdmine/README.md

     cmdmine show WHAT

 The `show` command is used to output locally stored information.
-Currently, that can be either the list of currently recorded macros (their names, along with the associated issue ID and project name) or it can be the content of the log file storing information about your time logs.
+Currently, that can be either

+1. `macros` - The list of currently recorded macros along with their associated issue IDs
+2. `logs`   - The content of the log file storing information about your time logs
-As you might expect, `WHAT` is replaced with `macros` for the former case, and `logs` for the latter.
+3. `hours`  - The total number of recorded hours of work, optionally since a particular date

 ## Configuration